-- 2 A copy of the nondiscrimination statement should be included in all district publications unless the publication is intended only for students and parents.
-Publications intended only for students and parents should include the nondiscrimination clause in Policy 4.11-EQUAL EDUCATIONAL OPPORTUNITY. - 3 Insert the position(s) designated to be contacted on discrimination inquiries.
+- A copy of the nondiscrimination statement should be included in all district publications unless the publication is intended only for students and parents.
+Publications intended only for students and parents should include the nondiscrimination clause in Policy 4.11-EQUAL EDUCATIONAL OPPORTUNITY. - Insert the position(s) designated to be contacted on discrimination inquiries.
 If you have different positions designated to answer questions on disability discrimination (504 coordinator) and sex discrimination (Title IX coordinator), then you will need to include the position responsible for each area.
-Do not include the name(s) of the person(s) to be contacted in the policy; changing the name of the person (due to a staffing change) would necessitate amending the policy, which would require it to go through the entire adoption process. - 4 Insert the address and phone number to be used to contact the designated position.
+Do not include the name(s) of the person(s) to be contacted in the policy; changing the name of the person (due to a staffing change) would necessitate amending the policy, which would require it to go through the entire adoption process.

+&lt;sup>4 Insert the address and phone number to be used to contact the designated position.
 If you have more than one position designated as set forth in footnote 3, you will need to include a contact number and address for each position.
-The contact number and address may be the school/district address and phone number. - 5 A.C.A. § 21-3-301 et seq. includes public schools in the list of employers required to provide a preference to applicants who qualify for a veteran or a deceased veteran's spouse category when selecting interview candidates, during the interview process, and in selecting a new employee.
+The contact number and address may be the school/district address and phone number.